Saturday, April 25, 2026

 But Ben is right, facts are important.
 Truth is important.
 Not "my truth" or "your truth" but The Truth.
 Whether or not Christianity is true is important.

 If Jesus was who He insisted He was, that is He was the Son of God, then what He taught is also true.
 Jesus predicted His death and resurrection to His disciples several times while He was with them.
-If Jesus died and rose from the dead, then He was who He said He was.
+If Jesus died and rose from the dead as He had predicted, then He was who He said He was.

-This is the lynch pin of Christian faith.
-Paul states if the resurrection of Christ is not true, our faith is in vain.
+The resurrection of Jesus is the lynch pin of Christian faith.
+Paul states if the resurrection is not true, our faith is in vain.
 But if Jesus did rise from the dead, then He really is the Son of God.
 This fact becomes even more important than life or death -- it is about eternal life or eternal death.

 Because there is no law we can follow that will admit us to heaven.
 We are all broken, doomed to fail over and over.
 An honest look at our own lives demonstrates this!
 We need someone outside of ourselves to save us.

 Jesus is the savior we need.
 He lived a perfect life because He was the Son of God.
 And then He paid the full penalty for our all sins when He died on the cross.
-All we have to do is believe and then the Holy Spirit will fill us and conform us to the righteousness of Christ from the inside out.
+All we have to do is believe: to accept Him as Lord and Savior.
+Then the Holy Spirit will fill us and conform us to the righteousness of Christ from the inside out.

-And it is not like there are not proof of His resurrection!
-The witnesses wrote it down and their followers copied and copied their eye-witness accounts by hand and saved them over the centuries, so convinced they were of it's truth.
-Today we call it the New Testament.
-Many died a martyr's death because they refused to deny their belief that Jesus rose from the grave!
+There are many proofs of His resurrection!
+The followers of Jesus wrote it down and their followers copied and copied their eye-witness accounts by hand and saved them over the centuries, so convinced they were of it's truth.
+Today we call their writings the New Testament.
+Many died a martyr's death because they refused to deny their earnest belief that Jesus rose from the grave!

-Ben is too wrapped up, too invested in his religion to see this objectively.
+Ben is too wrapped up in and too invested in his religion to see this objectively.
 His feelings are overruling any of his openness to facts.
 His refusal to seek the truth is crucial not only for himself, but also for his children, and their children...

 * * * * * * *